seqan/seqan3/doc/tutorial/alphabet/index.md

 ## Comparability

-All alphabets in SeqAn3 are regular and comparable.
+All alphabets in SeqAn are regular and comparable.
 This means that you can use the `<`, `<=`, `>` and `>=` operators to compare the values based on the rank.
 For instance, this is useful for sorting a text over the alphabet.
 Regular implies that the equality and inequality of two values can be tested with `==` and `!=`.